AntiqueSounds/Tandem-Badge/README.md

 "Sleeping" is not sleeping the processor.
 The processor still needs to watch the switches.
 However, for practical purposes little power is used.
 While sleeping no LEDS show and no Wifi is used.
 Most of the power is being reserved.

-Time logic:
+### Time logic:
 Time is gathered via WiFI from an NTP server.
 Offset is presented and the HH:MM should reflect current time for the locale represented by the offset value. (-5 USEST, -6 USCST, -7 USMST, -8 USPST, etc.)
 Each minute the screen is refreshed with a new time.
 The refresh will be less obnoxious in a future release.
-Currently, the fulle screen is refreshed which causes it to blink.
+Currently, the full screen is refreshed which causes it to blink.
 There is also a delay when startup happens (before the switches and LEDs are started).
 I do lots of nasty slow stuff at startup.
 After 30 minutes, the time is refreshed from the time server (via WiFI) So the net is that WiFi is only used every 30 minutes.